 The Holiday Season is an optimal time for parties, celebration, and fraud.
 That’s right, cybercriminals enjoy the holidays as much as we do!
 However, it’s for a much different reason.
-Black Friday and Cyber Monday are the biggest online shopping days of the year, and while people are busy online shopping for gifts, fraudsters are seizing the opportunity to scam them out of their money.
+The biggest online shopping days of the year take place around this time, and while people are busy online shopping for gifts, fraudsters are seizing the opportunity to scam them out of their money.
 So, take these precautions as you shop this year to help protect your money and information.

-Top 10 Fraud Alert Tips for Cyber Monday
+Top 10 Fraud Alert Tips for Online Shopping

 Avoid clicking on links in emails.